 - 9.1.
 Hedge maintenance operations are to be carried out in line with general principles as outlined in the previous section, including clauses detailing litter removal, weeding, trimming, removal of dead plants and reinstatement of plant materials. - 9.2.
 Around free standing hedges a 3 strand galvanised wire and tanalised softwood timber post fence, to BS1722 Part 3:1986 Fences, specification for strained wire fences, is to be erected to run through the centre of the proposed hedgerow.
 This is to prevent access through the site by pedestrians until the hedges are fully established.
 After five years, the hedges have fully established.
 The temporary fences are to be removed from site. - 9.3.
-Trimming of field hedges: Hedges are to be trimmed to specified height and profile using suitable mechanical cutters. - 9.4.
-Hedge Heights: Hedges to be maintained in a neat clipped form to a maximum height as shown on original landscape proposals.
+Trimming of field hedges: Hedges are to be trimmed to specified height and profile using suitable mechanical cutters every 3 years to a height of approximately 3m and approximately 3m wide. - 9.4.
+Alternatively annual hedge trimming can be rotated as so: - Year 1 top of hedge, year 2 side of hedges, year 3 no cutting. - 9.5.
+Hedge Heights: Other hedges to be maintained in a neat clipped form to a maximum height of 1.2m.